shuxg2017/nlp-sentiment-analysis-classification/README.md

 ## Introduction

-We trained 2 models to classify tweets (**is news** or **not news**): [logistic regression model](https://github.com/shuxg2017/NLP-sentiment-analysis-classification/blob/master/bow_logreg.ipynb) and [lstm model](https://github.com/shuxg2017/NLP-sentiment-analysis-classification/blob/master/embedding%20and%20lstm.ipynb)
+We trained 2 models to classify twitters (**is news** or **not news**): [logistic regression model](https://github.com/shuxg2017/NLP-sentiment-analysis-classification/blob/master/bow_logreg.ipynb) and [lstm model](https://github.com/shuxg2017/NLP-sentiment-analysis-classification/blob/master/embedding%20and%20lstm.ipynb)

 **The goal is to visualize the concept space, and give you guys intuition that complex models work in the same way as simple models**